isabellejaber/SQLassignment/README.md

 ASSIGNMENT FOR BRAINSTATION

-In this assignment, I was required to craft the following SQL queries based on the provided database In your queries, specify the database and table when retrieving data
+In this assignment, I was required to craft the following SQL queries based on the provided database.
+My queries, specify the database and table when retrieving data

 1. Retrieve the `usernames` and email addresses of all users from the `user` table.